loosenthedark/zen-of-typing/README.md

 - real-time user feedback, e.g. incorrectly-typed text highlighted in red so that the user can go back and correct mistake(s) (cf. [this example](https://mithil467.github.io/mitype/))

 - Add padding to terminal output (chiefly the target text and/or user input) to improve readability and overall appearance (cf. [this blog post](https://stackabuse.com/padding-strings-in-python/))

+- Bind secret password reveal functionality not just to typing speed, but also to accuracy